Yassine92-cyber/portfolio/SECURITY_CHECKLIST.md

 4. **Disable Issues and Pull Requests**
    - Go to repository Settings → Features
    - Uncheck "Issues" and "Pull requests"
-   - This prevents public contributions
+   - This prevents public contributions and code changes

 5. **Protect Main Branch**
    - Go to repository Settings → Branches